xapian/xapian-docsprint/advanced/admin_notes.rst

 backups and optimising performance.
 It may also be useful introductory reading for Xapian application developers.

-The document is up-to-date for Xapian version 2.0.0.
+The document is up-to-date for Xapian version 2.0.0, but also covers Xapian 1.4.x.

 Databases
 =========